liamcruz32/cardgames/goathead.md

 Court and Nil contracts are played alone vs the other 3 players.

-The declarer picks up the kitty they do not add it to their hand, but instead may exchange one card in their hand with the kitty, though not required.
+The declarer picks up the kitty, but does not add it to their hand.
+Instead they may exchange one card in their hand with the kitty.
 They then pass the kity to the left, and each other player in turn may exchange one card.
 After the other three players exchange, the dealer may choose to exchange one more card with the kitty, and play begins.